Joshua-Enrico/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 5. I'd prefer the first ones actually:
 This script will display the first 10 lines of `/etc/passwd`, `head` does the action we need, so we write `head /etc/passwd`.
 [Source](https://man7.org/linux/man-pages/man1/head.1.html).

+6. Line #2: This scprit will display the thirt line of `iacta` we write `head -3 | tail -1`,[Source](https://stackoverflow.com/questions/13832866/unix-show-the-second-line-of-the-file).